Rebilly/rebilly-php/README.md

 ## Installation

-There are 2 supported methods of installing the Rebilly SDK for PHP.
+There are two supported methods of installing the Rebilly SDK for PHP.
 **The recommended way to install the SDK is through Composer.**

 Using [Composer](http://getcomposer.org/) is the recommended way to install the Rebilly SDK for PHP.
-To get started, you need run the Composer commands (assume you're in project root directory)
+To get started, you need run the Composer commands (assume you're in the project's root directory).

 - Install the latest stable version of the SDK: